-BA100 Business Communications - 4.5 Credit Hours
+BA100 Business Communications - 4.5 Credit Hours (55 contact hours)

 This course presents methods in both written and oral communications as they relate to business.
 The course emphasizes writing and revising effective business correspondence, speaking effectively, and developing useful organizational skills for written and oral business presentations.